microsoft/rushstack.io-website/pages/api/rush-lib.rushconfigurationproject.localdependencyprojects.md

 ## RushConfigurationProject.localDependencyProjects property

+> Warning: This API is now obsolete.
+>
+> Use `dependencyProjects` instead, as it has Set semantics, which better reflect the nature of the data.
+>

-A map of projects within the Rush configuration which are directly depended on by this project
+An array of projects within the Rush configuration which this project declares as dependencies.

 <b>Signature:</b>